LiveSuggest

 Cons:

-When it works best: formal meetings where a permanent, shareable record is needed and all participants have provided explicit, documented consent.
+Best for: formal meetings where a permanent, shareable record is needed and every participant has provided explicit, documented consent.

-Quick tip: If you use a post-meeting tool, include a notice in the calendar invite stating that a recording bot will join.
+Quick tip: if you use a recording tool, add a notice in the calendar invite stating that an AI bot will join.
 This satisfies consent requirements in most jurisdictions and reduces participant discomfort.

 Method 4: Collaborative Live Notes (Google Docs, Notion)